caxelos/Concurrent-and-Distributed-Computing/Distributed-Computing-using-Python/README.md

   <img src="../imgs/distributed_systems.png" alt="???" width="400" height="400"/>
 </p>

-* Folder "Distributed-Computing-using-Python" contains projects that implement several fundamental distributed computing mechanisms from scratch,
+* Folder "Distributed-Computing-using-Python" contains projects that implement several fundamental distributed computing mechanisms from scratch.
 * Some of the implemented functionalities have to do with:
     - **Asynchronous Server/Client communication**
     - **Centralized group communication with Total Order messaging**